pbiggar/phc/doc/manual/runningphc.rst

 <warning>
 <para>
-	In order to compile web applications, it is currently necessary to alter your <filename>php.ini</filename> file, or have access to the root account.
+	In order to compile web applications, it is currently necessary to alter your :file:`php.ini` file, or have access to the root account.
 	We welcome suggetions of a different method which avoids these requirements, especially if they would work in a shared hosting environment.
 </para>